Application Timeline

 Record of Residence Form

 All applicants are required to complete the Registrar’s Record of Residence form, regardless of whether you are claiming residency.
-This form will be sent to you via email two to three days after you apply, and is used to determine whether you are eligible for in-state tuition.
+This form will be sent to you via email within one week after you apply, and is used to determine whether you are eligible for in-state tuition.
 Residency for tuition purposes can be a complex issue and is governed by Wisconsin state statutes.
 Residency determinations are made by the UW-Madison Registrar’s Office, and not by the Law School.
 For more information about residency for tuition, please visit the Registrar's Residence for Tuition Purposes page or contact the Office of the Registrar's Residency Counselors at 608-262-1355.

 Credential Assembly Service